-Treats certain types of leukemia such as chronic myeloid leukemia (CML), acute lymphoblastic leukemia (ALL), and chronic eosinophilic leukemia (CEL).
-Treats a type of tumor called gastrointestinal stromal tumor (GIST).
-This medicine is also used for other conditions such as myelodysplastic syndrome (MDS) or myeloproliferative disease (MPD), aggressive systemic mastocytosis (ASM), hypereosinophilic syndrome (HES), and dermatofibrosarcoma protuberans (DFSP).
+Treats certain types of leukemia.
+Also treats gastrointestinal stromal tumor (GIST), myelodysplastic syndrome (MDS) or myeloproliferative disease (MPD), aggressive systemic mastocytosis (ASM), hypereosinophilic syndrome (HES), and dermatofibrosarcoma protuberans (DFSP).

 There may be other brand names for this medicine.